warptools/wfx/fixtures/20_controllers.md

 controllers
 ===========

-"controllers" are special functions that do some interesting things to control flow.
+"Controllers" are actions that take other actions as parameters, and influence their execution in some way.

-("pipe" is one of the commonly seen examples of a control.)
+For example, "pipe" is one of the commonly seen examples of a controller.

 hello controllers